nicholasjclark/MRFcov/README.md

 View(Bird.parasites)
 ```

 Run an MRF model using a single continuous covariate (`scale.prop.zos`).
-Here specify a weak penalization parameter (`lambda1`) for the LASSO variable selection as we only have a single covariate
+Here we specify a weak penalization parameter (`lambda1`) for the LASSO variable selection as we only have a single covariate

 ``` r
 MRF_mod <- MRFcov(data = Bird.parasites, n_nodes = 4, lambda1 = 0.5)